-Due to the Coronavirus pandemic, all Oxford University Assessment Centre appointments are currently taking place by phone or video call (rather than in-person).
-Our building at 3 Worcester Street is closed until further notice.
+The Oxford University Assessment Centre is based at 3 Worcester Street, Oxford, OX1 2BX.
 If you would like to make an appointment or speak to us, please contact us via firstname.lastname@example.org.
 We can offer both online and in-person appointments.

 The study needs assessment